 “That’s the trouble with this country.
 There ain’t a marshal within a hundred-mile ride.”

-Considered by many the greatest Western of all time, Shane (1953) is about the end of the era of cattle drivers, the open range, and gunfighters settling disputes.
+Considered by many the greatest Western of all time, Shane opened on this day in 1953.
+Based on the novel by Jack Schaefer, Shane is about the end of the era of cattle drivers, the open range, and gunfighters settling disputes.
 The lawless days are giving way to civilization, but only through the courage of homesteading families determined to turn the Wild West into a peaceful, self-sufficient, hard-working community.
 Visually stunning, Shane was filmed in color on location near Jackson Hole, Wyoming.